ilkerccom/bitcrackrandomiser/README.md

 If your Telegram settings are correct, you will receive a notification that the worker has started working.

+Suggestion: If you are on an untrusted computer, make the settings via the console and proceed without saving.

 ---

 ### [**telegram_acesstoken**]